Antoniou McCollum & Co. LLC > Nicosia, Cyprus > Firm Profile

 - acting for global debt management players on NPL acquisition and servicing matters, including advising on the establishment of the first NPL servicing platform in Cyprus

-- advising on collateral security, including floating charges, account charges, share pledges, assignments
+- advising on secured finance transactions, involving facilities secured by floating charges, account charges, share pledges, assignments

 - advising on the enforcement of security in financing transactions